a-d/language4j/.clinerules/development-workflow.md

 ```

 ### Content Templates
-Templates are stored in `content/templates/` and used by content generation services.
+Templates for generated content are managed by the content-service module and stored as resources or generated dynamically by the LLM.

 ## Database Management